dBerezuk/todo-front-end/README.md

 ### Step 1: back-end launch

+Go to this [repository](https://github.com/dBerezuk/todo-back-end) and download, configure and run the backend application

 ### Step 2: Install Dependencies

 To install the necessary dependencies, run one of the following commands in your terminal: